-Total selling, general and administrative expenses as percentage of sales have increased slightly over the three year period ended December 31, 2006.
-The Company has reduced its bad debt expense rate over the three year period from 6.3% in 2004 to 4.8% in 2006.
+Total selling, general and administrative expenses ("SG&A") as a percentage of sales have decreased over the three year period ended December 31, 2007.
+The Company has reduced its bad debt expense rate over the three year period from 5.4% in 2005 to 4.8% in 2007.
 The decrease in the bad debt expense rate is the result of improved billing and collection performance.
-Other SG&A expenses remained relatively flat in 2004 and increased significantly in 2005 as the Company began the integration of the Esoterix and US LABS acquisitions.
 Other SG&A expenses increased in 2006 due to the Company's adoption of SFAS 123(R) during the first quarter of 2006, which required the Company to record compensation expense of \$23.3 related to its stock option and stock purchase plans.
-During the second half of fiscal year 2006, the Company recorded charges of approximately \$12.4, primarily related to the acceleration of the recognition of stock compensation due to the announced retirement of the Company's Chief Executive Officer, which was effective December 31, 2006.
+During the second half of fiscal year 2006, the Company recorded charges of approximately \$12.4, primarily related to the acceleration of the recognition of stock compensation due to the retirement of the Company's Chief Executive Officer, which was effective December 31, 2006.

-Amortization of intangibles and other assets
+Amortization of Intangibles and Other Assets

 Years Ended December 31, % Change

-2006 2005 2004 2006 2005
+2007 2 006 2005 2007 2006

-Amortization of intangibles and other assets \$ 52.2 \$ 51.4 \$ 42.7 1.6% 20.4%
+Amortization of intangibles and other assets \$ 54.9 \$ 52.2 \$ 51.4 5.2% 1.6%

-Amortization of intangibles and other assets is driven primarily by the impact of acquisitions and licensed technology.
-The increase during 2005 was driven primarily by the impact of the Esoterix and US LABS acquisitions.
+The increase in amortization of intangibles and other assets is driven primarily by the impact of acquisitions and licensed technology.